TaiwoAkinnusoye/countries-info-app/README.md

 # countries-info-app
-A React and GraphlQL app to provide cool information about countries of the world
+A React and GraphlQL app to provide basic information about countries of the world